-• If the population mean $\mu$ is unknown, sample statistics such as sample mean $\bar{x}$ and sample median m can be used.
+• If the population mean μ is unknown, sample statistics such as sample mean \bar{x} and sample median m can be used.
 But which one?

-• Sample mean $\bar{x}$ has properties not shared by other sample statistics, i.e. its sampling distribution follows the normal distribution, regardless of the population distribution (with large sample size)
+- Sampling distribution of the sample mean \bar{x} has a normal distribution, regardless of the population distribution (with large sample size) - This is properties not shared by other sample statistics.